bvm/bvm/README.md

 ## Future improvements

-High priority:

-1. Improve user story for different binaries with the same name (`bvm use denoland/deno 1.3.1` or `bvm use name-stealer/deno 1.2.0`)

-Others:

 1. Ability to specify a range of supported versions in _.bvmrc.json_ to reduce the number of downloaded binaries:
    ```jsonc
    {